geoff-project/coi-utils/docs/guide/lsa_utils.rst

 properties of continuity, flatness, etc.

 Incorporation ranges are defined for each beam process, parameter and (optionally) parameter group.
-One simple way to figure out the beam processes for a given context by hand, you can open the LSA App Suite, start settings management, select the desired context and enable "Show Sub Contexts".
+At CERN, you can use the LSA App Suite to show all beam processes that belong to a cycle: simply select the cycle in the context selection pane and check the box :guilabel:`Show Sub Contexts`.

 .. image:: incorporation-settings.png
-    :alt: Screenshot of the LSA App Suite settings management.
+    :alt: Screenshot of the LSA App Suite settings management to visualize the previous instructions.

 Creating Incorporation Ranges
 +++++++++++++++++++++++++++++

-To create an incorporation range, you stay within the LSA App Suite and start the Incorporation Ranges app under the category "Contexts".
+To create an incorporation range, you stay within the LSA App Suite and start the :guilabel:`Incorporation Ranges` app under the category :guilabel:`Contexts`.
 There, you can pick the beam process, parameter and parameter group.
-If a rule should apply to multiple similar parameters, you can set the parameter group to "all".
+If a rule should apply to multiple similar parameters, you can set the parameter group to :guilabel:`ALL`.

 .. image:: incorporation-rules.png
     :alt: Screenshot of the LSA App Suite incorporation ranges manager.